DIAGNijmegen/git-novice/_episodes/05-history.md

 > ## Understanding Workflow and History
 >
-> What is the output of cat venus.txt at the end of this set of commands?
+> What is the output of cat svm/classify.py at the end of this set of commands?
 >
 > ~~~
 > $ cd digits-classifier
-> $ nano venus.txt #input the following text: Venus is beautiful and full of love
+> $ nano svm/classify.py #input the following text: Venus is beautiful and full of love
-> $ git add venus.txt
+> $ git add svm/classify.py
-> $ nano venus.txt #add the following text: Venus is too hot to be suitable as a base
+> $ nano svm/classify.py #add the following text: Venus is too hot to be suitable as a base
 > $ git commit -m "Comment on Venus as an unsuitable base"
-> $ git checkout HEAD venus.txt
+> $ git checkout HEAD svm/classify.py
-> $ cat venus.txt #this will print the contents of venus.txt to the screen
+> $ cat svm/classify.py #this will print the contents of svm/classify.py to the screen
 > ~~~
 > {: .bash}
 >